avivrosenberg/avivr.net-quartz/content/Posts/2019-10-31 Logistic Regression.md

 In this case there's no closed form solution, so we'll need to train the model using some optimization scheme.
 Since this loss is **convex**, gradient-based approach should lead us to the global optimum.

-Let's plot this loss function, to convince ourselves of its convexity.
+We can plot this loss function, to convince ourselves of its convexity.

 ```python
 loss_y0 = -np.log(1-y_hat)